Forget Me Not

 Where It Sits in Denver's Scene

 Denver's dining scene has matured quickly since roughly 2015, and the upper end now has genuine range.
 Mexican-rooted cooking at Alma Fonda Fina sits in a different price register (around $$) from the contemporary tasting formats at Brutø or Beckon (both $$$$), demonstrating that the city's ambition spans format and cuisine type rather than clustering around one dominant mode.
-Cherry Creek, historically more associated with polished but accessible dining, has been slowly acquiring entries that sit closer to the leading of that range.
+Cherry Creek, historically more associated with polished but accessible dining, has been slowly acquiring entries that sit closer to the best of that range.

 Forget Me Not's Clayton Street address places it in a part of the neighbourhood that functions as a quieter residential extension of the main commercial strip.
 That geography tends to produce a specific dining atmosphere: rooms that feel chosen rather than stumbled upon, where the clientele skews toward residents and informed visitors rather than hotel-to-restaurant foot traffic.
-Compare that to the experience at a room like Le Bernardin in New York City or Atomix in New York City, where the address is itself a statement , Denver's version of that dynamic is quieter, but it exists in pockets like this one.
+Compare that to the experience at a room like Le Bernardin in New York City or Atomix in New York City, where the address is itself a statement, Denver's version of that dynamic is quieter, but it exists in pockets like this one.

 Internationally, the small-room-on-a-residential-block format has strong precedents.
 Atelier Moessmer Norbert Niederkofler in Brunico operates on a similarly compressed, appointment-driven model in a town most visitors wouldn't place on a culinary map without prompting.
 The lesson from those rooms is consistent: scale and address are not reliable proxies for quality or difficulty of access.